Bellbrae

 What is the weighted average housing cost based on tenure mix in the suburb of Bellbrae?

-Based on the area's tenure composition, the weighted average monthly housing cost is approximately $929.
+Given the tenure profile of the area, the weighted average monthly housing cost is approximately $929.
 This accounts for outright owners paying no housing costs, mortgage holders paying $2,300/month, and renters paying $1,645/month.

 How affordable is housing in the suburb of Bellbrae relative to local incomes?